ZhengYeah/Optimal-GPM/README.md

   |- figure_13_15.py: Figure 13a, 14, 15 (Page 11~12)  (<1 minute)
   |- figure_16_17.py: Figure 16a and 17a (Page 12)  (subsampled, <5 minutes)
 ```
-Some figures are omitted due to minor parameter differences, for brevity.
-The last script is a subsampled version of the original one to speed up the reproduction.
-It may slightly differ from the original figure in the paper, but the overall trend remains the same.
-The fine-grained results can be obtained by running the scripts in the `experiments` folder.

 You can run these scripts directly with `uv run` (no need to manually activate the environment).
 For example, to generate the first group of figures:

 ```
-[PROJECT_ROOT]$ uv run reproduction/figure_8_11.py
+[PROJECT_ROOT]$ uv run ./reproduction/figure_8_11.py
 ```

 This will display the corresponding figures using matplotlib.

+Some figures are omitted due to minor parameter differences, for brevity.
+The last script is a subsampled version of the original one to speed up the reproduction.
+It may slightly differ from the original figure in the paper, but the overall trend remains the same.
+The fine-grained results can be obtained by running the scripts in the `experiments` folder.

 ### Option 2 (Detailed)